mudgen/quickswap-contracts/README.md

 function withdrawAndDragonLair(StakeInput[] calldata _stakes) external;
 ```

-The `withdrawAndDragonLair(StakeInput[] calldata _stakes)` function enables a user to remove their dQUICK from one or more Syrup Pools and automatically converts it to QUICK and transfers it to the user, all in a single transaction.
+The `withdrawAndDragonLair(StakeInput[] calldata _stakes)` function enables a user to remove a specified amount of dQUICK from one or more Syrup Pools and automatically converts it to QUICK and transfers it to the user, all in a single transaction.

+---
+#### withdrawAll(address[] calldata _rewardTokens)

+The `withdrawAll(address[] calldata _rewardTokens)` function enables a user to remove all their staked dQUICK from one or more Syrup Pools.

+---

+#### withdrawAllAndDragonLair(address[] calldata _rewardTokens)

+The `withdrawAllAndDragonLair(address[] calldata _rewardTokens)` function enables a user to remove all their dQUICK from one or more Syrup Pools and automatically converts it to QUICK and transfers it to the user, all in a single transaction.

+---
+#### withdrawAllFromAll()

+The `withdrawAllFromAll()` function enables a user to remove all their staked dQUICK from all Syrup Pools in a single transaction.

+---